When it comes to heart health, women are different. Asking the right questions can save your life.

 For patients, preparing a list of questions before an appointment is a good start as doctors are busy and office appointments are typically brief.

-“A patient should not wait for her doctor to bring up things that are weighing on her mind nor should she think that she is wasting her doctor’s time,” says Dr. Shaista Malik, a UC Irvine Health cardiologist and director of the Samueli Center for Integrative Medicine.
+“A patient should not wait for her doctor to bring up things that are weighing on her mind nor should she think that she is wasting her doctor’s time,” says Dr. Shaista Malik, a UCI Health cardiologist and director of the Susan Samueli Integrative Health Institute.

 “Heart disease affects men and women quite differently and it’s important for women to know what is unique to their heart health," she says.